earthly/website/blog/_posts/2023-09-24-devops-glossary.md

 **Incident:** It's not an 'outage,' it's an unscheduled exercise in Incident Response, an impromptu team-building activity leading to a profoundly underwhelming Root Cause Analysis report.
 It's basically a 'Whodunit?' but everyone knows it was Steve.

 **Site Reliability Engineer:** A rebranded systems engineer with pager induced insomnia.
-They talk about post-mortems more than medical corners and make twice as much.
+They talk about post-mortems more than medical coroner and make twice as much.

 **Platform Engineer:** A sysadmin reborn by mastering Go and trading in 3 a.m. pager duty for noon YAML sessions.
 Can now say 'cloud-native' and 'serverless' with a straight face - which is worth a 2x salary bump, now isn't it?